kigster/sym/README.md

 Confirm Password :  •••••••••
 BAhTOh1TeW06OkRhdGE6OldyYXBwZXJTdH.....

-❯ sym -ex my-new-key -s 'My secret data' -o secret.enc Coin::Vault listening at: druby://127.0.0.1:24924
+❯ sym -ex my-new-key -s 'My secret data' -o secret.enc -C Coin::Vault listening at: druby://127.0.0.1:24924
 Password: •••••••••

 ❯ cat secret.enc
 BAhTOh1TeW06OkRhdGE6OldyYXBFefDFFD.....

-❯ sym -dx my-new-key -f secret.enc
+❯ sym -dx my-new-key -f secret.enc -C
 My secret data
 ```

 The line that says `Coin::Vault listening at: druby://127.0.0.1:24924` is the indication that the local dRB server used for caching passwords has been started.
-Password caching can be easily disabled with `-P` flag.
+Password caching is off by default, but is enabled with `-C` flag.
 In the example above, the decryption step fetched the password from the cache, and so the user was not required to re-enter the password.

 __Direct Editing Encrypted Files__